The Mirror Clemens-Schmid Sequence: K3 surfaces

 \subsubsection{Type II degeneration}

-We begin by considering a \emph{Type II degeneration} of K3 surfaces.
+We begin by considering a Type II degeneration of K3 surfaces.
 The central fibre $X_0$ of such a degeneration is a chain of surfaces ruled over elliptic curves, glued along sections of the rulings, with a rational surface at each end of the chain.
-The monodromy map $\nu$ is nilpotent of index $2$.
 We assume that $X_0$ has $(r+1)$ components.
-These properties allow us to compute the terms of the Clemens-Schmid sequence in this setting.

 As in Subsection \ref{sec:K3fibex}, we describe below the mixed Hodge structures $(W_{\bullet},F^{\bullet})$ on the graded pieces of the filtration $P_{\bullet}$.
 The entries in the tables show the dimensions of the graded pieces $\Gr_F^p\Gr^W_q\Gr^P_lH^k$.
 All other graded pieces of $P_{\bullet}$ are zero.